 The use of one management tool, deep packet inspection (DPI), illustrates the complexity of the net neutrality debate.
-DPI refers to a network management technique that enables network operators to inspect, in real time, both the header and the data field of the packets.58 As a result, DPI not only can allow network operators to identify the origin and destination points of the data packet, but also enables the network operator to determine the application used and content of that packet.
+DPI refers to a network management technique that enables network operators to inspect, in real time, both the header and the data field of the packets.59 As a result, DPI not only can allow network operators to identify the origin and destination points of the data packet, but also enables the network operator to determine the application used and content of that packet.
 The information that DPI provides enables the network operator to differentiate, or discriminate, among the packets travelling over its network.
 The ability to discriminate among packets enables the network operator to treat packets differently.
 This ability itself is not necessarily viewed in a negative light.
-Network management and that contribute to a positive user experience.
+Network managers use DPI to assist them in performing various functions that are necessary for network management and that contribute to a positive user experience.
 For example, DPI technology is used in filters and firewalls to detect and prevent spam, viruses, worms, and malware.
-DPI is also used to gain information to help plan network capacity and diagnostics, as well as to respond to law enforcement requests.59 However, some claim that the ability to discriminate based on the information gained via DPI also has the potential to be misused.60 It is the potential negative impact that DPI use could have on consumers and suppliers that raises concern for some policymakers.
+DPI is also used to gain information to help plan network capacity and diagnostics, as well as to respond to law enforcement requests.60 However, some claim that the ability to discriminate based on the information gained via DPI also has the potential to be misused.61 It is the potential negative impact that DPI use could have on consumers and suppliers that raises concern for some policymakers.
 For example, concern has been expressed that the information gained could be used to discriminate against a competing service, causing harm to both the competitor and consumer choice by, for example, routing a network operator's own, or other preferred content, along a faster priority path, or selectively slowing down competitors' traffic.
-DPI's potential to extract personal information about the data that it inspects has also generated concerns, by some, about consumer privacy.61
+DPI's potential to extract personal information about the data that it inspects has also generated concerns, by some, about consumer privacy.62